ionburstcloud/send/docs/deployment.md

 * chmod +x run.sh
 * ./run.sh

-Now the Firefox Send backend should be running on port 1443.
+Now the Send backend should be running on port 1443.
 You can check with:
 * telnet localhost 1443

 ## Reverse Proxy
 Of course, we don't want to expose the service on port 1443.
-Instead we want our normal webserver to forward all requests to Firefox send ("Reverse proxy").
+Instead we want our normal webserver to forward all requests to Send ("Reverse proxy").

 # Apache webserver